1. Use the right resume format

 The best size for resume margins is between ½” and 1”.
 Margins wider than an inch create too much blank space that makes your resume appear empty.
 Sub-½” margins spread out your information, making it hard to read.

-6. Feature your name in a header
+6. Feature your name and job title in the header

 You’re the star of your resume, so don’t be shy when you format your name on your resume header.
 Write your name in extra-large, bold text, and then list your contact information in the same font size you use for the rest of your resume.